Get ready to enjoy Boston Events for November 2021!

 One of the top Boston events in November is Thanksgiving, and to get a full flavor, head south of the city to Plymouth to join this huge 3-day Thanksgiving Celebration along the harbor and waterfront.

-The centerpiece is the Thanksgiving Day Parade, kicking off at 11am on Saturday, November 17, and ranked #1 in the Nation by AOL.
-(Date and time to be confirmed for 2018)
+The centerpiece is the Thanksgiving Day Parade, kicking off at 11am on Saturday, November 21, and ranked #1 in the Nation by AOL.

 The parade begins at the historic waterfront.
 Costumed reenactors playing the roles of Pilgrims bring this period in our history to life during a food festival, music festival, and entertainment.